JefferyNani/Dotfiles/README.md

 This dotfiles contains my dwm , dwmblock , dmenu and st configs.

-My dwm config is heavily based on the gruvbox color scheme all of the dwm related things are patched on TOP of distrotube's dwm build so features from his build will be seen here
+My dwm config is heavily based on the gruvbox color scheme all of the dwm related things are features from one of my friend's dwm build will be seen here

-link to his dwm build : https://gitlab.com/dwt1/dwm-distrotube
+link to his dwm build : https://github.com/thecountrox/dotfiles#dotfiles

 ![my dwm build showcase](https://cdn.discordapp.com/attachments/788430037488893984/959360327961673728/2022-04-01_13-25.png)